Internal Career Moves: A Talent Acquisition Strategy for Closing the Talent Gap

 To explore more on this topic, join Vijay Swaminathan, CEO of Draup, in a special event titled “Granular Career Progression Simulations – A Useful Tool for Retention.”

-The talk will explore a variety of talent management solutions in the post-pandemic era, including:
+The talk will explore a variety of talent acquisition strategies and talent management solutions in the post-pandemic era, including:

 The talk is a part of the one-day conference on “Listening to What Workers Want,” hosted by From Day One and sponsored by Draup.
 Learn more about the event here.

-Draup is an AI-powered talent intelligence platform that delivers HR leaders with data-backed insights into the global talent pool, cost modeling, and reskilling pathways suitable to manage talent faster and drive company-wide reskilling initiatives or hire quality talent.
+Draup is an AI-powered talent intelligence platform that delivers HR leaders with data-backed insights into the global talent pool, cost modeling, talent acquisition strategies, and reskilling pathways suitable to manage talent faster and drive company-wide reskilling initiatives or hire quality talent.